Find a duplicate, Space Edition™ BEAST MODE

 In Find a duplicate, Space Edition™, we were given a list of integers where:

 These properties mean the list must have at least 1 duplicate.
 Our challenge was to find a duplicate number without modifying the input and optimizing for space.
-We used a divide and conquer approach, iteratively cutting the list in half to find a duplicate integer in O(nlgn)O(n\lg{n}) time and O(1)O(1) space (sort of a modified binary search).
+We used a divide and conquer approach, iteratively cutting the list in half to find a duplicate integer in time and space (sort of a modified binary search).

 This is a tricky one to derive (unless you have a strong background in graph theory), so we'll get you started: